phphe/he-tree-vue-docs/docs/guide.md

 When dragging, an element will be generated with a default light cyan background to identify the place where can be dropped.
 This node will emit `afterPlaceholderCreated` event when it is created.
 If you want to manipulate this element such as adding text, you can only use native JS operations.

 ### Open folded node when dragging
 When dragging a node over a collapsed node, this node is opened by default for dragging into it.
 It can be controlled by prop `unfoldWhenDragover`.
+Related prop: [unfoldWhenDragoverDelay](api.md#unfoldwhendragoverdelay)

+### How to locate the dragging node
+The top left corner of dragging node is used by default.
+Mouse position is also supported. [draggingNodePositionMode](api.md#draggingnodepositionmode)

 ### Drag across trees <Badge text="pro"></Badge>
 Pass prop [crossTree](api.md#crosstree) to the tree that allows cross-tree dragging. **Note that both start tree and target tree need enable it.**